michaelyangbling/Content-Management-System-Publisher-ReactJs/README.md

 Deleting modules or lessons or topics will auto-select first module or lesson or topic Editing Modules or lessons or topics is independent of whether it is  selected or not

-Using indexes as id except for lesson id
+Using indexes as id except for lesson id and module id("time")

 courses->modules->lessons->topics, latter part need previous one to exist